6 - 9 units

 Electives (9 Units)

 You may choose electives that fit your area of interest.
-Elective concentration options include: Accounting, Human Resources, Management, Marketing, Information Systems, Economics, Entertainment Industry, Finance, International Business, Sustainability, Entrepreneurship, and Systems Operations Management.
+Elective concentration options include: Accounting, Human Resources, Management, Marketing, Information Systems, Entertainment Industry, Finance, International Business, Sustainability, Entrepreneurship, and Systems Operations Management.